-In general, Section 162(m) of the Code denies a publicly held corporation a deduction for U.S. federal income tax purposes for compensation in excess of \$1 million per year per person to certain of its executive officers.
-The Plan is intended to satisfy an exception with respect to grants of options and SARs to these covered executives.
-In addition, the Plan is designed to permit performance awards to qualify for the "performance-based compensation" exception to the deduction limitation under Section 162(m) of the Code.
+Section 162(m) of the Code denies a publicly held corporation a deduction for U.S. federal income tax purposes for compensation in excess of \$1 million per year per person to certain of its executive officers.
+Beginning January 1, 2018, with the passage and signing of the Tax Cuts and Jobs Act, this limitation will apply to the Company's Chief Executive Officer, Chief Financial Officer, the Company's other named executive officers, and anyone who was a covered person after December 31, 2016.

+Section 409A of the Code